-In basing so much of its strategy on a bet about the long-term future of US-based HSR-and then drawing on its experience with HSR in China-Nanshan's American operation expects (or hopes) that these two California phases will generate demand for aluminum train body profiles.
+In basing so much of its strategy on a bet about the long-term future of US-based HSR-and then drawing on its experience with HSR in China- Nanshan's American operation expects (or hopes) that these two California phases will generate demand for aluminum train body profiles.
 The profiles require technologically sophisticated manufacturing techniques to meet exacting standards.

-And that is one major reason

-Nanshan executives argue that they

-can compete-and succeed-in the

 American HSR market.
-Nanshan

-argues that it has already climbed a

-steep learning curve as a result of its

-experiences working on HSR projects in

-China.
-It is a designated supplier of HSR

-train bodies in China and has initiated

-several projects to advance R&D in the
+Nanshan argues that it has already climbed a steep learning curve as a result of its experiences working on HSR projects in China.
+It is a designated supplier of HSR train bodies in China and has initiated several projects to advance R&D in the sector.

-sector.